git-user-cpp/authorization_system/README.md

 # Authorization system
 :100: This authorization system is implemented in C++ programming language for Linux systems.
-Created to gain experience with PostgreSql and CMake :100:
+Created to gain experience with PostgreSql, CMake and password hashing :100:

 ## ⚠️ LICENSE ⚠️
 MIT License